Alhanouff/udacity-Classic-Arcade-Game-Clone-project./README.md

 When the player succeeds, or when the player has been hit by one of the enemies, the game will be reset to the initial state.

-You can try the game at the [GitHub Page](http://swesterveld.github.io/udacity-nd001-p3-classic-arcade-game-clone/)

 ## Languages or Tools used